-I know I have written about MAC Mineralize Skinfinish before but I am so in love with them here is an entry just on it!
+I know I have written about MAC Mineralize Skinfinish before but I am SO in love with the product here is an entry just on it!

 The Mineralize Skinfinish is a “luxurious velvet-soft powder with high-frost metallic finish.
 Smoothes on: adds buffed-up highlights to cheeks, brows, anywhere on the body: provides an ultra-deluxe polish to the skin”.